xmtp/xmtp-react-native/README.md

 A successfully received message (that makes it through the decoding and decryption without throwing) can be trusted to be authentic, i.e. that it was sent by the owner of the `message.senderAddress` wallet and that it wasn't modified in transit.
 The `message.sent` timestamp can be trusted to have been set by the sender.

 The Stream returned by the `stream` methods is an asynchronous iterator and as such usable by a for-await-of loop.
-Note however that it is by its nature infinite, so any looping construct used with it will not terminate, unless the termination is explicitly initiated by calling `cancelStreamMessages()`
+Note however that it is by its nature infinite, so any looping construct used with it will not terminate, unless the termination is explicitly initiated by calling `cancelStreamMessages()`.

 ```tsx
 const conversation = await xmtp.conversations.newConversation(